All Episodes

 He's also the same guy that was part of the renewal process as it relates to FISA.

-So what I'm trying to understand here is how is it possible Rod Rosenstein can appoint Mueller and he's involved in the Pfizer renewal that we now know the bulk of the application is Hillary's bought and paid for Russian dossier that was put to bet together by Christopher Steele.
+So what I'm trying to understand here is how is it possible Rod Rosenstein can appoint Mueller and he's involved in the Pfizer renewal that we now know the bulk of the application is Hillary's bought and paid for Russian dossier that was put together by Christopher Steele.

 How is that not a conflict?